The Voice of Holland season 4

 The Voice of Holland (season 4) is the fourth season of the Dutch reality singing competition, created by media tycoon John de Mol and the first sophomore season ever of the show's format.
-It aired during 2013 on RTL4 and was announced during broadcasts of the third season of the show.
+It aired during 2013 on RTL 4 and was announced during broadcasts of the third season of the show.
 Martijn Krabbé and Wendy van Dijk returned as co-hosts, while Winston Gerschtanowitz returned as host in the red room.
 Marco Borsato and Trijntje Oosterhuis were the only coaches from season 3 to return for season 4.
 Nick & Simon and Roel van Velzen were replaced by Ilse DeLange and Ali B after their departures.
 The winner was Julia van der Toorn, mentored by Borsato.
 This was the first season where a coach did not win in their first season and the first to have two members of the same team in the final.

 One of the important premises of the show is the quality of the singing talent.
 Four coaches, themselves popular performing artists, train the talents in their group and occasionally perform with them.
 Talents are selected in blind auditions, where the coaches cannot see, but only hear the auditioner.